balawatt/Distribution-Center-dashboard/README.md

-## Deploy Logistics Operational Dashboards using DataPane 🚚
+## Deploy Logistics Operational Dashboards in DC space using DataPane 🚚
 *Deploy Reporting Solutions using DataPane to Support Warehousing Logistics Operations for E-Commerce*

 <p align="center">